-Although tropical destinations such as the Caribbean, Hawaii, and Tahiti typically rank high in a person’s mind for a getaway, approximately 30,000 travelers looking for a more adventurous destination reached the shores of Antarctica during the 2015-16 season.
-Rather than sandy beaches and palm trees, they were in search of remote landscapes, icebergs, and most of all, penguins.
+Travelers from all corners of the globe trek to the shores of Antarctica in search of remote landscapes, icebergs, and most of all, penguins.
 The latter's vast waddling populations are incredible to see, with the gentoo penguins outnumbering them all.

 Size-wise, gentoos are the third-largest species of penguin after the emperor and the king, and reach a height of approximately 2.5 feet (about 76 centimeters).
 They tend to live in colonies markedly smaller than other penguins, usually several thousand nesting pairs.
 Furthermore, gentoo penguins prefer living in areas that are free of ice, such as beneath rocky cliffs or along the coastline.